JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 - Less tactical flexibility if conditions change rapidly.
 - In our unpredictable future in a rapidly-changing world, this might not pan out like it did the last 100 years.

 **My take:** This is my “engineering backup system.”
 Even if I did nothing else, this core would likely carry me to financial independence over time.
 It's the most reasonably conservative plan that must investment gurus would recommend.
-I don't personally do this because I have fun managing money and also am skeptical the future will behave similarly to the past.
+I don't personally do only this because I have fun managing money and also am skeptical the future will behave similarly to the past.

 ---